 I can never forget this miraculous incident.

-I was a stranger to them but they really proved that GUEST IS GOD in India and this is strictly followed throughout the country, especially in the region of Assam.
-I have deep gratitude for them and now they’re my family for a lifetime.
+I was a stranger to them but they proved that GUEST IS GOD in India and this is strictly followed throughout the country, especially in the region of Assam.
+I’ve got deep gratitude for them and now they’re my family for a lifetime.